kylepunta/BankingSystem/README.md

 ## My Contributions
 This was a team project.
 My main contributions included:
-- Forked the repository and redesigned some of the screens for a cleaner and more user-friendly experience.
+- Forked the repository and redesigned the screens for a cleaner and more user-friendly experience.
 - Improved navigation, consistency of layout, and visual styling.
 - Collaborated with teammates on GitHub using branches and pull requests.
 - Built and designed the lodgements and add, delete, and amend/view a customer screens.
+- Added a dashboard screen with statistics about the system, such as total accounts and recent transactions.

 ## Screenshots